 Helping tourism companies protection children

-The Code’s team and local partner network provides support, guidance, best practice examples, and online tools to make these actions as easy and effective as possible.
-Learn more about member tools and support.
+The Code’s team and Local Code Representatives provides support, guidance, best practice examples, and online tools to make these actions as easy and effective as possible.

 How does The Code keep children safe?

-The Code aims to address the sexual exploitation of children in travel and tourism by creating a highly aware and well-trained tourism industry that can recognise and prevent potential abuse and also by building zero tolerance environments where travellers understand that these crimes are unacceptable and offenders will be prosecuted.
-Learn more about how The Code works to protect children from sexual exploitation.
+The Code works to end the sexual exploitation of children in travel and tourism by creating a knowledgeable and well-trained tourism industry that can recognise and prevent potential abuse and also by building zero tolerance environments where travellers understand that these crimes are unacceptable and offenders will be prosecuted.

 Who do companies join The Code?